scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In addition to this standard definition, the following constraint applies to the `validity` field of the TRC:

 - All TRCs MUST have a well-defined expiration date.
-SCION implementations MUST NOT create TRCs that use the "99991231235959Z" generalized time value, and verifiers MUST error out when encountering such a TRC.
+SCION implementations MUST NOT create TRCs that use GeneralizedTime value "99991231235959Z", and verifiers MUST error out when encountering such a TRC.

 ##### `gracePeriod` Field {#grace}